-To achieve this qualification all learners must successfully master the mandatory content in each specialist pathway which is shown in the table above by an M. It contributes 100% to the qualification grade.
+To achieve this qualification all learners must successfully master the mandatory content in each specialist pathway which is shown in the table above by an M. It contributes 100% to the qualification grade in each pathway.

 You can download the units from our qualification webpage.